SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

      - Task is currently running
    * - Pending
      - Task will be executed as soon as a Worker becomes available

+3. To retrieve a failed task log, click on the **Failed** button.

+   A pop-up error log opens, depicting error details.

 Deleting Jobs
 =============